 Disorientation Recovery Function (DRF)

-Another related feature in the FOC version of the control laws which is also being tested simultaneously is the Disorientation Recovery Function (DRF).
+Another advanced feature in Tejas Mk-1 is the Disorientation Recovery Function (DRF).

 Pilots may get disoriented at times while flying into clouds or while flying over the sea.
 In such situations, a switch (panic button) is provided in the cockpit.